stringparser/evented-stack/README.md

   Added to the Array goodness, there is an observer pattern baked in to make flow control over the queue customizable.

-  For iterative methods such as `forEach`, `every` and `some` events are emitted at the start, next, and end elements.
+  For iterative methods such as `forEach`, events are emitted.
+See below for more information on this.

   <b>Note</b>: only functions can be pushed to the Stack if you are only interested
   on the evented behaviour of the array look at `/lib/EventedArray.js` instead.